 - 211. An is a record of increases and decreases in specific assets, liabilities, and equity items. - 212.
-The process of entering an amount on the left side of an account is called the account, and making an entry on the right side is called the account. - 213. , , and have debit normal account balances whereas , , and , and - 215.
-The basic steps in the recording process are: each transaction, enter the transaction in a , and transfer the information to appropriate accounts in the . - 216.
-A sales slip, a check, and a cash register tape are examples of used as evidence that a transaction has taken place. - 217.
-An accounting record where transactions are initially recorded in chronological order is called a . - 218.
-When three or more accounts are required in one journal entry, the entry is referred to as a entry. - 219.
-The entire group of accounts and their balances maintained by a company is called the - 220.
+The process of entering an amount on the left side of an account is called the account, and making an entry on the right side is called the account. - , , and have debit normal account 213. balances whereas , , and have credit normal account balances.

+- The five subdivisions of equity are: , , 214. , , and . - The basic steps in the recording process are: each transaction, enter 215. the transaction in a , and transfer the information to appropriate accounts in the - A sales slip, a check, and a cash register tape are examples of used 216. as evidence that a transaction has taken place. - 217.
+An accounting record where transactions are initially recorded in chronological order is called a - 218.
+When three or more accounts are required in one journal entry, the entry is referred to as a entry. - The entire group of accounts and their balances maintained by a company is called the 219. - 220.
 A two column list of all accounts and their balances at a given time is a .